k0shk0sh/FastAccess/README.md

 # How to build

-1- Fork the project.
+1- Fork the project & Clone it to your desktop.

 2- Open it from Android Studio (2.2.2 or above recommended).

 3- Change Package Name.

-4- Create Firebase & download **google-service.json** file and copy it to app folder.
+4- Create Firebase project & Download **google-service.json** file and copy it to app folder.

 5- build & run.